 Supplements Can Help

 It can be difficult to reach your recommended daily intake of spermidine simply by just consuming it in your diet.
-That’s why spermidine capsules and other supplements can help you do all you can to induce autophagy and reduce the unwanted effects of aging. spermidineLIFE® offers spermidine-rich capsules designed to promote cellular renewal.
+That’s why spermidine capsules are the best source of spermidine and other supplements can help you do all you can to induce autophagy and reduce the unwanted effects of aging. spermidineLIFE® offers spermidine-rich capsules designed to promote cellular renewal.

 We highly recommend taking your daily dose of spermidine supplements at the same time every day, preferably after you eat dinner.
 This makes it easy to remember to take your capsules so that you never miss a daily dose.
-These capsules are designed to promote autophagy, which gives your cells the ability to regenerate and rejuvenate.
+Spermidine supplements are designed to promote autophagy, which gives your cells the ability to regenerate and rejuvenate.